 Save for a larger down payment.

-Mortgage lender loves when the applicant has the ability to make a sizeable down payment for their purchase.
+Mortgage lender loves (even more so reverse mortgage lenders) when the applicant has the ability to make a sizeable down payment for their purchase.
 Sure, one can easily get a loan for as low as a 3 percent down payment from many lenders.
 The interest rate would be pretty high in such circumstances, but the credit score must also be through the roof.
 So, it will significantly improve one’s chances of getting approval if they start saving to make a large down payment as earlier as possible.

 Keep your debt low